awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-dotnet-subsegments.md

 # Creating Additional Subsegments<a name="xray-sdk-dotnet-subsegments"></a>

+Subsegments extend a trace's segment with details about work done in order to serve a request\.
+Each time you make a call with an instrumented client, the X\-Ray SDK records the information generated in a subsegment\.
+You can create additional subsegments to group other subsegments, to measure the performance of a section of code, or to record annotations and metadata\.

-You can add subsegments to request segments with `BeginSubsegment` and `EndSubsegment`\.
-Perform any work in the subsegment in a try block and use `AddException` to trace exceptions\.
-Call `EndSubsegment` in a finally block to ensure that the subsegment is closed\.
+To manage subsegments, use the `BeginSubsegment` and `EndSubsegment` methods\.
+Perform any work in the subsegment in a `try` block and use `AddException` to trace exceptions\.
+Call `EndSubsegment` in a `finally` block to ensure that the subsegment is closed\.

 **Example Controller\.cs – Custom Subsegment**